upslopeio/ibm-cloud-garage-training/ci-cd/tekton.md

    ```
 1. Git add / commit and push
 1. View your pipeline run in the OpenShift console
-1. Verify that the "Deploy" step works
+1. Verify that the "Deploy" step passes

 ## Pipeline failures